Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Related Work

 \subsection{ECG Foundation Models}

 Recent advances in foundation models for natural language processing have inspired similar approaches for health data \citep{clifford2024past}.
 In the ECG domain, several studies have explored building foundation models through large-scale pre-training followed by evaluation across diverse downstream tasks.
-Representative examples include ECG-FM \citep{mckeen2024ecg}, HuBERT-ECG \citep{coppola2024hubert}, and ECGFounder \citep{li2025electrocardiogram}.
-Specifically, ECG-FM is a Transformer-based model pre-trained on over 1 million 12-lead ECGs from multiple sources; HuBERT-ECG is another Transformer-based model pre-trained on more than 9 million 12-lead ECGs covering 164 cardiovascular conditions; and ECGFounder is a CNN-based model pre-trained on over 7 million 12-lead ECGs annotated with 150 diagnostic categories.
-Importantly, the codes and pre-trained model weights of all three models have been publicly released.
+Recent examples include ECG-FM \citep{mckeen2024ecg}, HuBERT-ECG \citep{coppola2024hubert}, and ECGFounder \citep{li2025electrocardiogram}.
+Noting that the predominant architecture of existing foundation models is Transformer-based, this paper focuses on Transformer-based models, although the proposed strategy may also be applicable to CNN-based models, such as ECGFounder.
+Specifically, ECG-FM is a Transformer-based model pre-trained on over 1 million 12-lead ECGs from multiple sources; HuBERT-ECG is another Transformer-based model pre-trained on more than 9 million 12-lead ECGs covering 164 cardiovascular conditions.
+Another line of ECG foundation models has emerged from research on self-supervised learning for ECG signals.
+For instance, \cite{na2024guiding} proposed ST-MEM, a Transformer-based SSL framework that explicitly captures the spatiotemporal dependencies inherent in ECG signals.
+ST-MEM was pre-trained on 188,480 ECGs and evaluated across various downstream tasks.
+Notably, all four models have publicly released their source code and pre-trained weights, promoting transparency and reproducibility in ECG foundation model research.

 Comparing the performance of different ECG foundation models would provide valuable insights for practitioners.
 However, conducting a fair comparison is challenging, especially for ECG foundation models due to their higher computational cost.
 As discussed in Section \ref{subsec:benchmark}, the PTB-XL benchmark offers a fair platform for evaluating various algorithms.
-Nonetheless, the pre-training dataset for ECG-FM uses random splits of the PhysioNet 2021 dataset \citep{reyna2021will, goldberger2000physiobank}, which includes the PTB-XL dataset, potentially limiting its applicability for evaluation on the PTB-XL benchmark.
-For HuBERT-ECG, the authors have reported performance results on PTB-XL, enabling direct comparison.
-For ECGFounder, we follow the recommended fine-tuning strategy \citep{li2025electrocardiogram} based on the released model weights to evaluate performance on the PTB-XL benchmark.
+Nonetheless, the pre-training dataset for ECG-FM uses random splits of the PhysioNet Challenge 2021 dataset \citep{reyna2021will, goldberger2000physiobank}, which includes the PTB-XL dataset, potentially limiting its applicability for evaluation on the PTB-XL benchmark.
+By contrast, HuBERT-ECG reports benchmark results directly on PTB-XL, enabling more straightforward comparisons.
+In this work, we focus on developing a general post-training strategy for ECG foundation models.
+Given that Transformer-based architectures are widely adopted in contemporary foundation models, we select ST-MEM \citep{na2024guiding} as a representative example.
+Throughout this paper, we denote such Transformer-based foundation models as Transformer-FM, emphasizing that the proposed post-training strategy is general and not specifically tailored to any single model.